 Option 1: Diploma Only

 If only the diploma needs to be notarized/authenticated, complete the online Apostille Request Form.

 - The SUNY Plattsburgh notary is licensed in Clinton County and provides services free of charge.
 Once SUNY Plattsburgh’s notary completes the transaction, the documents are delivered to the Clinton County Clerk’s office to be authenticated where the charge is $3 per page.

 - The notarized/authenticated form is returned to the student for additional processing through the New York Department of State.
 The charge is $10 per document.
-A link to their site is found here.
+Visit: N.Y.
+Department of State Apostille or Certificate of Authentication Requests.
 The address to send to New York Department of State is below.
 We recommend mailing documents return/receipt requested.

 There is a $3 per page charge for the diploma and transcript pages.

 Submit documents by postal mail to the following address:

 New York Department of State Division of Licensing Services

 Apostille and Authentication Unit

 PO Box 22001